libgdx/libgdx.github.io/wiki/file-handling.md

 **WARNING**: If you don't specify a folder the list will be empty.

 **Note**: Listing of internal directories is not supported on Desktop.
+To work around this problem, you can [generate a list of files before deployment](https://lyze.dev/2021/04/29/libGDX-Internal-Assets-List/).

 We can also ask for the parent directory of a file or create a FileHandle for a file in a directory (aka "child").